Mr. Popper's Penguins

 - What curricula assign Mr. Popper's Penguins?

-- Mr. Popper's Penguins appears on reading lists for Common Core State Standards (ELA).
+- Mr. Popper's Penguins appears on reading lists for Common Core State Standards (ELA), Pacific Northwest Young Reader's Choice Award.
 Each assignment on this site links to its primary-source citation.

 Why this book is on this list